List of Panels:

-Built in 1873, the beautiful Mendocino County Courthouse is painted under a decorative sky representing the harmony of justice, the goal toward which our imperfect institutions strive.
+Built in 1872, the beautiful Mendocino County Courthouse is painted under a decorative sky representing the harmony of justice, the goal toward which our imperfect institutions strive.
 The visual trick of that sky is that it is also part of the hills above it.

 This changed in 1889, when the San Francisco and North Pacific Railroad completed its line from Petaluma to Cloverdale to Ukiah.

+Find out who the portrait subjects are, one a woman, one a truck, at panel 13 timber.
 It’s fun to bring history back to life in paint.

 The two panels flanking the Conference Center’s north entrance represent two subjects I intentionally paired as necessary components of a thriving society: education and labor.